yegor256/blog/_drafts/recruiters.md

 this will be over and you will stop exploiting our drawbacks, will lose your "Senior Recruiter" jobs, and start doing something useful and meaningful.
-However, until this day comes, here is some advice I would give you, to help you be a
-<del>less annoying</del> better head hunter.
+However, until this day comes, here is some advice, to help you be a  <del>less annoying</del> better head hunter.

 <!--more-->

 {% jb_picture_body %}

 Recruitment is very much like dating.
-And you, like it or not, are a match maker.
-Just like those marriage brokers organize dates and help people fall in love, you help me break up with the company I'm married to and fall in love with a new one.
+And you, like it or not, are a _match maker_.
+Just like those marriage brokers organize dates and help people fall in love, you help us break up with the company we're married to and fall in love with a new one.

 The best date happens when people research each other beforehand.
 You too, should come prepared.
-When I get an email from a recruiter that starts with a description of the job, I delete it.
+When I get an email from a recruiter that starts with a description of the job, I most likely just delete it.
-Instead, it should start from an explanation of why you approaches me:
+Instead, to catch the attention, the letter should start from an explanation of why you decided to reach out:
-What do you know about me?
-Did you read my code on GitHub?
-Who did you hear about me from?
-Did you watch any of my talks on YouTube?
-Do you know what language I'm coding with?
-Make me interested in you by demonstrating how are you interested in me.
+Maybe you already know something about me?
+Maybe you read my code on GitHub?
+Maybe someone told you about me?
+Maybe you know what language I'm coding with?
+When you are interested in my, I will be much more interested in you, and the company you represent, and the job you are trying to match me with.

 ## It's Not About You

-You are my match maker, not my date.
-Remember this.
+It's important to remember that you are my match maker, but not my date.
 I'm not interested in a date with you.
 I want to have a date with people who I will work for.
 In most cases, you are a temporary person, who will disappear once I'm hired.
 That's why, you will do yourself a big favor if you position yourself the right way.
 Compare these two: